Browse our website…

 January 2021: The NZASP wish to congratulate Stanley Ngundi GM on achieving the status of Grand Master in 2020.
 This title is gained by attaining 5 separate post-tournament rankings in the top 10 over a 5 year period or 3 separate post-tournament rankings in the top 10 in the last 12 months.
 Stanley’s achievement of gaining the title in such a short time is most impressive.

-Lyn Wood was presented with a book voucher by Liz Fagerlund, for her valued service as past distributor of Forwords magazine, at the ‘Nearly Christmas’ Tournament, organised by Alistair Richards and Lyres Freeth, and held at Murrays Bay in December 2020.
+Lynn Wood was presented with a book voucher by Liz Fagerlund, for her valued service as past distributor of Forwords magazine, at the ‘Nearly Christmas’ Tournament, organised by Alastair Richards and Lyres Freeth, and held at Murrays Bay in December 2020.

 A tribute to the late Simon Holdsworth.
 25 June 1949 – 14 November 2020.